Tutorial: Azure Active Directory integration with iPass SmartConnect

 Create iPass SmartConnect test user

 In this section, you create a user called Britta Simon in iPass SmartConnect.
-Work with iPass SmartConnect support team to add the users or the domain which is needed to be whitelisted in the iPass SmartConnect platform.
+Work with iPass SmartConnect support team to add the users or the domain that must be added to an allow list for the iPass SmartConnect platform.
 If the domain is added by the team, users will get automatically provisioned to the iPass SmartConnect platform.
 Users must be created and activated before you use single sign-on.

 Test single sign-on